gtalus/GURPSInitTool/docs/combatant_edit.rst

 - **Combat Reflexes** (CR): Impacts mental stun recovery.
 Defenses are assumed to already include the +1 bonus from this.
 (Note: value is not used)
 - **High Pain Threshold** (HPT): Knockdown/stunning checks and shock calculation.
 (Note: value is not used)
 - **Low Pain Threshold** (LPT): Knockdown/stunning checks and shock calculation.
 (Note: value is not used)
 - **Injury Tolerance** (IT): Injury calculation in Defense dialog.
 Value is a ';' separated list and can include all the options from the Basic Set: No Brain; No Eyes; No Head; No Neck; No Vitals; Diffuse; Homogenous; Undead.
+'Damage Reduction 2'/3/4 is also supported.
 Value is case-insensitive.
 - **Vulnerability** (Vuln): Injury calculation for basic damage types only (cr/pi+/etc).
 Value must be in the form 'cr *2' or 'cr x2', with only whole multipliers allowd.
 Separate multiple vulnerabilities with ';'.

 Strength Tables